What are the financial perks of retirement?

 What pension and tax benefits can I claim?

 Some 13 million people collect the state pension.
 How much you get will depend on the number of National Insurance contributions you've made during your working life, whether or not you were paying into the state second pension, and the year you qualified for the state pension.

 You can find out the exact amounts in our guide How much state pension will I get?.

 The state pension age is changing.
-Currently 65 for men and women.
-Between January 2019 and October 2020, it will rise to 66 by the end of 2020 and thereafter to 67.
+Currently 65 for men and women, it will rise to 66 by the end of 2020 and thereafter to 67.

 Savings credit, which has disappeared for those qualifying for the state pension on or after 6 April 2016, provides £14.04 for a single person and £15.71 for a couple per week.